Monument Terminology

 Pillar

-A column to support a structure or to serve as a monument; see “column.”
+A vertical column used either to support a structure or as a standalone monument; see also “column.”

 Pitching (rock pitching)